pascalpoizat/veca-haskell/README.md

 For an overview of the VECA project features and objectives, see [VECA project](https://pascalpoizat.github.io/veca-ide).

-For the XText-based VECA DSL and its integration with the IntelliJ IDE, see [veca-ide](https://github.com/pascalpoizat/veca-ide).
+For the VECA DSL and its integration within the Eclipse IDE, see [veca-ide](https://github.com/pascalpoizat/veca-ide).

 ## Requirements